 Serving Suggestions

-This recipe pairs really well with an array of succulent main courses.
-From Rosemary Marinated Lamb Loin Chops, to fork tender Oven Baked Chuck Roast Recipe.
-Just imagine them alongside this Tender Braised Brisket or fall-of-the-bone Baked Beef Short Ribs.
+This recipe pairs really well with an array of succulent main dishes.
+From Rosemary Marinated Lamb Loin Chops, to fork tender Oven Baked Chuck Roast.
+Just imagine them alongside this Tender Braised Brisket or these fall-of-the-bone Baked Beef Short Ribs.

-Leaning towards seafood?
+Leaning toward seafood instead?
 Perfect, serve them with charred Lemon Garlic Broiled Salmon or Broiled Cajun Blackened Cod.

 - Cajun Oven Roasted Turkey Thighs